Fake Allowances = Real Tax: Salaried Employees May Penalize 200%

 Converting Salary to Professional Receipts

-Some salaried individuals may advised to convert their salary into professional income, getting TDS deducted u/s 194JB, to take the advantage of presumptive taxation benefits under Section 44ADA to show only 50% as profit and the rest as expenses
+Some salaried individuals may be advised to convert their salary into professional income, getting TDS deducted u/s 194JB, to take the advantage of presumptive taxation benefits under Section 44ADA to show only 50% as profit and the rest as expenses

-For employees who do not have any actual expenses, showing 50% profit is incorrect as it is not valid for employees (like teachers, corporate professionals) who do not have significant professional expenses.
+For employees who do not have any actual expenses, showing 50% profit is incorrect, as it is not valid for employees (like teachers, corporate professionals) who do not have significant professional expenses.

 The 50% profit rule under 44ADA is primarily for those with actual expenses, intended to exempt them from mandatory audits if they declare at least 50% profit.